LIVE MORE LIFE, BE MORE iIrish

 The beliefs and values of some of our fellow citizens are taking longer.
 It confuses me that some persons who profess to have no religious beliefs can have a more Christian approach to their fellow man than many who profess their religious values as part of their political affiliation.

-Some days I long to be seventeen again, I was passionate with little knowledge about many of the things I had strong convictions about.
-Some of us have adhered to that mindset and are unwilling to or unable to explore the multiple sides that arise when analizing any topic.
+Some days I longed to be seventeen again, I was passionate with little knowledge about many of the things I had strong convictions about.
+Some of us have adhered to that mindset and are unwilling to or unable to explore the multiple sides that arise when analyzing any topic.
 We oppress ourselves by limiting what we watch, read or listen to.

 “The patriot did not know just how or when or where he got his opinions, neither did he care, so long as he was with what seemed the majority, which was the main thing, the safe thing, the comfortable thing.
 Does the reader believe he knows three men who have actual reasons for their pattern of patriotism; and can furnish them?” “ He will be likely to find that his men got their patriotism at the public trough, and had no hand in its preparation themselves.”